 - 21.1 The installation is modern in date and includes a distribution cupboard located adjacent to the internal ramp adjacent to the kitchen facilities.
-Lighting in the nave and chancel consists of clusters of spot lighting at eaves level along both north and south sides. - 21.1.1 It is understood that regular 5-yearly testing is carried out.
+Lighting in the nave and chancel consists of clusters of spot lighting at eaves level along both north and south sides. - 21.1.1 It is understood that the regular 5-yearly test and inspection was last carried out in 2022 by S H Electrical Northern.